HuySSU26/Microcontroller_EE310/Projects/readme.txt

 04/04/2025 - Add fully functional code for a simple calculator
            - Add MyConfig.h file to Project main 04/07/2025 - Add reworked code for simple calculator.
 Result displayed on dual seven segment

+PROJECT # 4
+04/17/2025 - Add fully functional code ( main.c and 3 header files) for a security system project
+           - The files are results of at least 20 revisions.
+There are some redundancies between main.c and functions.h as results of trouble shooting.
+           - Most bug and problems were hardware related.